thalhamerb/remote-scheduler/README.md

 ### Setting up Remote Scheduler Server

-Create a new project, add the remote scheduler server dependency to the pom
+Create a new project and add the remote scheduler server dependency to the pom

 ```